Ishtiaque-h/bio-prog/README.md

 ### 🧾 License

 Developed for **BINF690:Programming in Bioinformatics** graduate course.
-© 2025 Team <ishtiaque & Zainab>.
+© 2025 Team <Ishtiaque & Zainab>.
 For academic use only.

 ---